-- Senior management and leadership team reviews of staffing needs, - Review of demographic and performance data.
+- Senior management and leadership team review - Senior management and leadership team reviews of staffing needs,

+- Review of demographic and performance data.
 This includes reviewing demographics, gender, age, recruitment, turnover, remuneration and other rewards and conflicts or grievances, and - Future skill requirements and staffing levels.